dayton-outar/shillings/docs/README.md

 - Deliver reports with the similar experience as an annual report via their company profile.
 Shifting from PDF to visually interactive media experience.
 - Engage investors to purchase their stocks

-Apart from providing analysis on companies, this project seeks to enable customers to purchase and sell stocks via a chosen stock broker online.
-This project adds value by offering the convenience to conduct business this without submitting anything physical or go into any office in person.

 ### Solutions Approach

 Indeed, there are software platforms that integrate analysis tools with trading capabilities to provide investors and traders with a comprehensive solution.
 These platforms often combine real-time market data, technical analysis tools, and trade execution features.
 Here's how such software can address some challenges: